kdnolan/Consensus21-x-Network-School-Collaboration-Plan/Consensus21 x Network School — Collaboration Plan.md

 Establish a persistent, shared Minecraft Education server where students from Consensus21, Network School, and Boneo Primary can collaborate on educational projects, design challenges, and creative learning missions.

 **Features:**
-- Safe, Chromebook-friendly environment
+- Safe, cross platform environment
 - Cross-school builds aligned to curriculum goals
-- Creative missions around sustainability, design, coding, and AI
+- Creative missions around design, coding, and AI
 - 24/7 access for asynchronous and global learning

 **Why it matters:**